weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 :::note Which inference API?
 This tutorial uses the OpenAI API to obtain vectors.
 But you can use any of Cohere, Hugging Face or OpenAI inference APIs with WCS, as the relevant [Weaviate modules](../modules/retriever-vectorizer-modules/index.md) for those are already built in by default.

+Change the vectorizer setting below to point to your preferred module.
 :::

 import CodeAutoschemaMinimumSchema from '/_includes/code/quickstart.autoschema.minimum.schema.mdx'